Museums in Kowloon

-* Weekly Pass Holders can enjoy unlimited admission to the following Museums within ONE WEEK: Hong Kong Museum of History, Hong Kong Science Museum, Space Museum (excluding the Space Theatre), Hong Kong Museum of Art, Hong Kong Museum of Coastal Defence and Hong Kong Heritage Museum.
+* Weekly Pass Holders can enjoy unlimited admission to the following Museums within ONE WEEK: Museum of History, Science Museum, Space Museum (excluding the Space Theatre), Museum of Art, Museum of Coastal Defence and Heritage Museum.

 The collection here is mainly from the local region and Southern China.
 After many years' search and acquisition, it now has over 90, 000 pieces, divided into four types – natural historical, archaeological, folk-custom and local historical.

-In addition, Hong Kong Museum of History has five branch museums, namely Hong Kong Museum of Coastal Defence in Shau Kei Wan, Law Uk Folk Museum in Chai Wan, Fireboat Alexander Grantham Exhibition Gallery in Quarry Bay Park and Sun.
+In addition, HK Museum of History has five branch museums, namely HK Museum of Coastal Defence in Shau Kei Wan, Law Uk Folk Museum in Chai Wan, Fireboat Alexander Grantham Exhibition Gallery in Quarry Bay Park and Sun.
 Yat-sen Museum in Mid-Levels.

 How to get there: